yasiryagi/helpdesk/roles/content-creators/README.md

 ## Content Restrictions
 It is very important that you do not upload illegal or copyrighted content on our testnets.
 This will result in a disqualification from payouts.
 It will also result in the takedown of content, potentially slashing of funds, and the deletion of your channel.
 Multiple spam uploads which represent a burden to moderate for the `Content Curators` may also be penalized and result in deductions on payouts due for qualifying content uploads on your content creator profile.

-We will provide `Content Creators` with a list of sources for safe and non-copyrighted material which can be uploaded as part of this testnet and will qualify for the payments highlighted [here](https://github.com/blrhc/helpdesk/tree/rome#incentives-3).